Choosing a Hypnotherapist

 You'll find that education is a lot like associations.
 You are going to need to do some research.
 Not all schools are created equal, and some folks define the term "accredited" differently than the rest of us.
-You can look up my school, the Hypnosis Motivation Institute on the United States Department of Education site.
+You can look up my school, the Hypnosis Motivation Institute at the United States Department of Education site.
 There you will find that the program I graduated from is accredited.
 Here's a capture of the site showing what an accredited program looks like.
 You can look up the school of your hypnotherapist as well.
 Do your research; you will never regret it.

 Sadly, again, people "accredit" themselves, their friends and so on.
 There's a lot of people advertising weekend workshops to "become accredited as a hypnotherapist."
 Both the education and the hypnotherapists should raise red flags in that case.
 In my case, the program included more than 300 hours of education, then more than 200 hours of supervised practice time before the program could consider me as a "hypnotherapist," able to practice on my own.
 That's more than 500 hours of supervised education in a nationally recognized and accredited program, plus the list of certification hours for my specialties list, which you can see on my "Credentials" page before I could begin working with you.
 You can view more view more about the various accreditations of my school, HMI, here.

 Hypnosis is all about "rapport."
 The better you get along with your hypnotherapist, to more likely you are to get good results.
 You should feel good about meeting with your hypnotherapist like you have found a "partner in crime" who is going to stick with you and take a personal interest in you.
 Their voice should make you want to make progress.
 It doesn't have to be relaxing necessarily, but if it's grating, that is going to have an adverse effect.
 Your hypnotherapist should make you feel comfortable and at ease.
 You should not feel pressured or unsupported.
 The conversation should be open and honest, and you should be able to talk about anything.